tzConnectBerlin/mintery/README.md

 - `que_pasa`; for tables that aren't directly related to the contract storage values (such as the `levels` table, which just stores some info about what levels have been processed)
 - `onchain_mintery`; for tables that are directly related to the contract storage values

+## Example usage

+There's an example/ directory with some code that may help clarify how to interact with the database.

+Note however that this code wont work out of the box.
+It's solely here to present some snippets that may be of interest.